LBL-EESA/TECA/doc/rtd/applications.rst

     A path and file name pattern for the output NetCDF files. %t% is replaced with a human readable date and time corresponding to the time of the first time step in the file.
 Use `--date_format` to change the formatting (default: None)

+  --file_layout FILE_LAYOUT
+    Selects the size and layout of the set of output files.
+May be one of number_of_steps, daily, monthly, seasonal, or yearly.
+Files are structured such that each file contains one of the selected interval.
+For the number_of_steps option use `--steps_per_file`. (default: monthly)

 --steps_per_file STEPS_PER_FILE
     number of time steps per output file (default: 128)